 8. Zante Town

-Sunset over in Zante town harbour with flowers, Zakinthos Greece.
+Sunset over in Zante town harbour with flowers, Zakynthos, Greece.

-Sunset over in Zante town harbour with flowers, Zakinthos Greece.
+Sunset over in Zante town harbour with flowers, Zakynthos, Greece.

 Zante Town, the capital of Zakynthos, is a lively hub filled with shops, restaurants, museums, and historical sites.
 Stroll along the waterfront or explore Solomos Square and the Church of St. Dionysios.